TrevorStubbs/Restaurant-Manager/ChallengeLog.md

 # After Time Limit Work
 ## DishesController Integration Test
 - Was able to get the DishesController Integration tests to work.
 I will now complete the unit tests for the DishService before I start building more integration tests.
+- Was able to successfully test the UpdateDish method in the DishService.cs service.
+Now I need to build the integration test for it.
+    - There probably a few ways to do this.
+But I am thinking I need to pass in a json string into the body Http Message and have that be the parameter needed to make the PUT method work in the DishesController.

 ## References